-Remember, you are eating for energy to train hard as well as lose weight, so your food choices should continue to be rich in nutrients.
-Do not starve yourself or fail to eat an entire macronutrient diet.
-Otherwise, your lack of energy will affect your intensity/ability to train at your desired goals.
-Often, people group sugar, fruits, and vegetables into the same category: CARBS.
+Remember that you are eating for energy to train hard as well as lose weight, so your food choices should continue to be rich in nutrients.
+Do not starve yourself or fail to eat a well-balanced diet.
+Otherwise, your lack of energy will affect your intensity and ability to train at your desired goals.
+Often, people group sugar, fruits and vegetables into the same category: Carbs.
 "Stop eating carbs!" is a common battle cry for many diets.

-There are also grains, breads, and pastas that are a part of that group.
+There are also grains, breads and pastas that are a part of that group.
 Limiting sugars and grains (even significantly reducing them) has shown to be helpful with weight loss.
-However, eliminating fruits and vegetables is not a great idea as they are nutrient rich and will help you with energy for your training goals.
+However, eliminating fruits and vegetables is not a great idea; they are rich in nutrients and will help you with energy for your training goals.

-Try this idea: I tend to eat SOME bread / pasta.
-If you take off one slice of bread of a sandwich you cut your bread intake by 50%.
-Some people call this going 100 percent Paleo 80 percent of the time.
+Try this idea: I tend to eat some bread and pasta.
+If you take off one slice of bread of a sandwich, you cut your bread intake by 50%.
+Some people call this going 100% Paleo 80% of the time.

-Eliminate all Soda and replace it with water.
-If you need caffeine, replace soda with unsweet iced tea.
-I have seen people lose 20lbs in 3-4 months by ONLY eliminating sodas from their world.
+Eliminate all soda and replace it with water.
+If you need caffeine, replace soda with unsweetened iced tea.
+I have seen people lose 20 pounds in 3-4 months by only eliminating sodas.

-Drink More Water.
-Add water to your day – ALL DAY.
-Sip water and try to consume 50-75 percent of your bodyweight (pounds) in ounces of water.
-A 200 pound man could get 100-150 ounces of water in a day.
+Drink more water.
+Add water to your day -- all day.
+Sip water and try to consume 50% to 75% of your body weight (pounds) in ounces of water.
+A 200-pound man could get 100-150 ounces of water in a day.
 Regardless of weight, there is not much need to consume more than a gallon of water in a day.